 That portion of broccoli and carrots you had for dinner, the strawberries with whipped cream you had for dessert, and the nuts and dark chocolate you had in the evening — they all add up.

-Even when eating real keto foods, “a little bit of this” and “a little bit of that” can take you out of ketosis.
+Even when eating healthy keto foods, “a little bit of this” and “a little bit of that” might take you out of ketosis.
 If you’re not getting results on your keto diet, consider the following grocery-shopping tips:

 Buy fewer high-carb vegetables